thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 * [Graphical user interfaces](#graphical-user-interfaces)
 * [File system manipulation](#file-system-manipulation) -->

-Before getting stared, use Spotlight to launch the `Terminal` app.
+Before getting started, use Spotlight to launch the `Terminal` app.

 ## What is the command line?